Beatricethomas/Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-/README.md

 # Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-

-### AIM :
-      To understand linear and joint interpolation of industrial manipulator and develop a program for the same
+### AIM :To understand linear and joint interpolation of industrial manipulator and develop a program for the same

 ### NAME : BEATRICE THOMAS